aditya-raj-chauhan/the-local-chef/README.md

 ## 🎗 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
+This project is protected under the [Mit license](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---

 ## 🙌 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+This project, The Local Chef, was born not just from logic and loops — but from late-night hunger, heartbreaks that cooked me, and a belief that even a lonely fridge can whisper recipes of love.

+I want to thank:

+The Open Source Community, for being the kindest kitchen of creators.

+React & Vite, for the fire beneath this dish.

+Icons8, Unsplash, and all the SVG magicians whose art flavored the UI.

+Thank you for reading.
+Thank you for believing.

 ---